Constitution of the Roman Empire: The end of the Principate

 During the period that began with the accession of the emperor Nerva and ended with the death of the emperor Commodus, the empire continued to weaken.
 It was becoming difficult to recruit enough soldiers for the army, inflation was becoming an issue, and on at least one occasion, the empire almost went bankrupt.
 The most significant constitutional development during this era was the steady drift towards monarchy.
-It is not known exactly how M. Cocceius Nerva became emperor, although he was probably supported by the conspirators who overthrew Domitian.
+It is not known exactly how Nerva became emperor, although he was probably supported by the conspirators who overthrew Domitian.
 His reign, while too short for any major constitutional reforms, did reverse some of the abuses that his predecessor was responsible for.
 When Nerva died in January 98, Trajan succeeded him without opposition.
 Trajan went further than even Nerva had in restoring the image of a free republic.
 He refused to preside over capital trials against senators, and was away from Rome for such extended periods that the senate even regained some independent legislative abilities.